KAWAINUI

 Chart C looks even further into the site Kawai Nui, giving information about the site.
 These charts were used in a preliminary site investigation led by Dames & Moore, Consultants in Applied Earth Sciences to evaluate how usefulness the land was through its soil, for developing “a residential community community with some commercial and light industrial zones.”
 This chart if very important for the site because it allows developers to look at the unified soil classification system and determine if this site should be developed over.
 It gives data on direct shear and friction tests and rock compression tests for Kawai Nui, as well as plasticity charts.

-Liu, David C. "Preliminary site investigation, proposed land development, Kawainui Marsh, Kailua, Hawaii, for the Trousdale Construction Co. : scope : photocopy /".
+Citation: Liu, David C. "Preliminary site investigation, proposed land development, Kawainui Marsh, Kailua, Hawaii, for the Trousdale Construction Co. : scope : photocopy /".
 Dames and Moore.
 Consultants in Applied Earth Sciences.
 June 1961.
 HI.
+Chart F:

 Chart E speaks for itself and is a vital snapshot of the marsh over a decently long period of time.
 Along with a chart for the different birds that reside in the marsh, along with their scientific name, this chart actually shows the actual sightings of the birds, and shows the change in birds over time.
 This data can be used in countless ways, and it shows incredibly interesting occurrences like the 350 Cattle Egrets that visited in the summer of 1986.